gabrielsm0405/GUI-processing-Library/README.md

 # GUI processing Library
-A processing librarie for GUI development
+A processing library for GUI development